radixdlt/radixdlt-scrypto/radix-engine/book/src/architecture/application/inner_outer.md

-# Inner vs. Outer Blueprints
+# Inner and Outer Blueprints

 A blueprint may be specified as either an Outer or Inner Blueprint.
 If an inner blueprint, an associated outer blueprint (from the same package) must be specified.